Sewer56/nexus-what-i-want-to-build/docs/index.md

 !!! note "Textures represent ~90% of space used by mods"

-    This makes mods use up to 15% less space on disk, which translates to 15% faster downloads and server resources used.
+    This reduces the size of that 90% by around 9-15%, which translates to faster downloads, less disk space used and decreased operational costs for the website.

 ### [Nx2.0 Archive Format](./nx2.0.md)